 Stay overnight in Kumarakom.

-On day 13, in the morning, check-in on board a houseboat that is going to sail towards Alleppey (Alappuzha), which is the backwater hub of Kerala, fondly known as the 'Venice of the East'.
+On day 14th, check-in on board a houseboat that is going to sail towards Alleppey (Alappuzha), which is the backwater hub of Kerala, fondly known as the 'Venice of the East'.
 Houseboats are traditionally known as Kettuvallam, and since you are going to be aboard overnight, your houseboat is well-equipped with all the modern comforts, consists of various number of rooms.
 You are assisted by a rower and a trained chef who would be preparing sumptuous delicacies for you.
 While the boat is cruising on the tranquil backwaters, soak-in the serenity and admire the lovely views of the surrounding verdant palm coconut grooves and paddy fields.
 You can spot colorful chirpy birds, visit the coir making industry and the other attractions on the way, spot the villagers indulged in their daily activities.
 This experience is going to be a memorable one.

 An overnight backwater cruise.